Nursing School - Timeline

 - Make an appointment for a Mock Interview with a pre-health advisor at the Career Center

 - When interviews are completed, schools inform applicants of admission status.
-Admissions decision processes and timelines vary between nursing programs but you may learn of an acceptance as early as December/January for schools that begin in June.
+Admissions decision processes and timelines vary between nursing programs but you may learn of acceptance as early as December/January for schools that begin in June.

 Back to Nursing School Home